sasidharan292004/Students-Data-System/README.md

 # Students Data System

-A Java-based desktop application designed to manage and organize student data using a user-friendly GUI and MySQL backend.
+A Java-based web application designed to manage and organize student data using a user-friendly GUI and MySQL backend.
 This system provides essential CRUD functionalities and is suitable for school or college-level data management.

 ## 🔗 GitHub Repository